Configuring runners

 To help prevent the token from being compromised, you can have the token rotate automatically at specified intervals.
 When the tokens are rotated, they are updated for each runner, regardless of the runner’s status (online or offline).

 No manual intervention should be required, and no running jobs should be affected.
+For more information about token rotation, see Runner authentication token does not update when rotated.

 If you need to manually update the runner authentication token, you can run a command to reset the token.

-Reset the runner authentication token
+Reset the runner configuration authentication token

-To reset the runner authentication token:
+To reset the runner configuration authentication token:

 1. Delete the runner: